Dinosaur: Early dinosaur research

 Scholarly descriptions of what would now be recognized as dinosaur bones first appeared in the late 17th century in England.
 Part of a bone, now known to have been the femur of a Megalosaurus, was recovered from a limestone quarry at Cornwell near Chipping Norton, Oxfordshire, in 1676.
 The fragment was sent to Robert Plot, Professor of Chemistry at the University of Oxford and first curator of the Ashmolean Museum, who published a description in his The Natural History of Oxford-shire (1677).
 He correctly identified the bone as the lower extremity of the femur of a large animal, and recognized that it was too large to belong to any known species.
-He, therefore, concluded it to be the femur of a huge human, perhaps a Titan or another type of giant featured in legends.
-Edward Lhuyd, a friend of Sir Isaac Newton, published Lithophylacii Britannici ichnographia (1699), the first scientific treatment of what would now be recognized as a dinosaur when he described and named a sauropod tooth, "Rutellum impicatum", that had been found in Caswell, near Witney, Oxfordshire.
+He therefore concluded it to be the femur of a huge human, perhaps a Titan or another type of giant featured in legends.
+Edward Lhuyd, a friend of Sir Isaac Newton, published Lithophylacii Britannici ichnographia (1699), the first scientific treatment of what would now be recognized as a dinosaur.
+In it he described and named a sauropod tooth, "Rutellum impicatum", that had been found in Caswell, near Witney, Oxfordshire.

 Between 1815 and 1824, the Rev William Buckland, the first Reader of Geology at the University of Oxford, collected more fossilized bones of Megalosaurus and became the first person to describe a non-avian dinosaur in a scientific journal.
-The second non-avian dinosaur genus to be identified, Iguanodon, was discovered in 1822 by Mary Ann Mantell – the wife of English geologist Gideon Mantell.
-Gideon Mantell recognized similarities between his fossils and the bones of modern iguanas.
-He published his findings in 1825.
+The second non-avian dinosaur genus to be identified, Iguanodon, was purportedly discovered in 1822 by Mary Ann Mantell, the wife of English geologist Gideon Mantell, though this is disputed and some historians say Gideon had acquired remains years earlier.
+Gideon Mantell recognized similarities between his fossils and the bones of modern iguanas and published his findings in 1825.